thomazyazima/thomazyazima.github.io/week-1/6-set-up-repo/README.md

 # U1.W1: Set up a repository

-We are going to create a repository to host your very own website!
-You'll be using a GitHub repository and [GitHub Pages](http://pages.github.com/) to set it up.

 ## Learning Competencies
+- Create a new repository
 - Describe "open source"
 - Assess the importance of using licenses

 ## Summary

+Up to this point, you have been working with existing repositories.
+In this challenge, you'll be creating your own repository that will host your very very own website!
+You'll be using a GitHub repository and [GitHub Pages](http://pages.github.com/) to set it up.

 ## Releases

 ## Release 0: Create a website repository

-1. **Log into GitHub**
-2. **Create a [new repository](https://github.com/new)**<br /><br />This will take you to the new repository form.
+1.**Create a [new repository](https://github.com/new)**<br /><br />This will take you to the new repository form.

 ![New repo form](../imgs/github-repo-1.jpg)

-3. **Fill out the new repository form.**
+2. **Fill out the new repository form.**
- - You *must, must, must* name your repository **<USERNAME>.github.io**.</li><li>Your repository should be *public*.
+ - You *must, must, must* name your repository **<USERNAME>.github.io**.Your repository should be *public*.
  - Check "Initialize this project with a README" and add an MIT license.

  ![New repo form](../imgs/github-repo-2.jpg)

  I'm gonna say it again: You *must, must, must* name your repository **<USERNAME>.github.io**.
 If you have trouble, double check you spelled it correctly.

-4. Click on the **"Create Repository" button**
+3. Click on the **"Create Repository" button**

-5. You should now be on the main repo page.
+4. You should now be on the main repo page.
 On the right side, click on **settings**.
 In the "Features" section, add a check next to "Issues."
 This will allow others to give you feedback on your site!

-6.
+5. Enable Issues

 ![enable issues](../imgs/enable-issues.png)

 6. **Do a celebration dance!** <br />:dancers: :tada: :dancer:

 ![You have a repo](../imgs/github-repo3.jpg)

 ## Release 1: Clone the repository

 Now we want to bring the repository to our computer like we did in the last challenge.
-There is a series of commands we can use to do this.
+Go through the cloning workflow (not the forking part) you created in the [fork and clone](URL NEEDED) challenge.
+Before you clone, make sure you are **NOT** in your phase-0-unit-1 directory.
+You should be in a separate folder.

 The first step is to get the URL of the repo.
 This is found here:

 ![image](../imgs/clone-url.png)

-Mine says SSH URL.
-If you have your SSH key set up with Github you can use this.
-Otherwise click HTTPS and use that URL.
-Copy this URL to your clipboard.

-Now you can open your command line, navigate to the directory where you want to add the repo using `cd`

-**MAKE SURE that you are not in your phase-0-unit-1 directory.
-You should be in a separate folder.**

-Your files should look like this
+Your files should look like this:

 ![proper structure](../imgs/correct-file-structure.png)

-<b>NOT</b> like this
+<b>NOT</b> like this:

 ![improper structure](../imgs/improper-structure.png)

-in the folder that you want to clone the files (in my case dbc_stuff) type:

-`git clone URL_THAT_YOU_COPIED `

-If you are using HTTPS, you will be prompted to enter your github username and password.

-After the command prompt appears again, execute the command `ls`.
-You should now see the folder with the same name as the repo you cloned!
-Navigate into this folder with `cd` and poke around.

-If you've already tried visiting **<USERNAME>.github.io** only to be greeted with a *404 page not found* error, do not despair!
-This is because you haven't actually built any pages yet, which is something you will be doing later.
-It also sometimes takes 10 minutes to become viewable.

 ## Release 2: Open Source and Licenses